swyxio/ai-notes/Monthly Notes/Nov 2023 notes.md

 - DallE Party - gpt4v and dalle in a loop https://dalle.party/?party=0uKfJjQn
 - [Visual Anagrams: Generating Multi-View Optical Illusions with Diffusion Models](https://dangeng.github.io/visual_anagrams/) interesting/fun paper and codebase uses Stability AI's Deepfloyd
 	- Our method is conceptually simple.
 We take an off-the-shelf diffusion model and use it to estimate the noise in different views or transformations, ��, of an image.
 The noise estimates are then aligned by applying the inverse view, ��−1, and averaged together.
 This averaged noise estimate is then used to take a diffusion step.
+- [VectorArt.ai](https://vectorart.ai) - Use the power of generative AI to create infinitely scalable vector images, logos, icons and illustrations for your website, business or app.

 ## misc and other discussions